ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ### Are there any Ruby books?

-Programming Ruby: The Pragmatic Programmer's Guide, (the Pickaxe Book) by David Thomas and Andrew Hunt: ISBN 0-20171-089-7, Addison-Wesley, October 2000.
+* Programming Ruby: The Pragmatic Programmer's Guide, (the Pickaxe Book) by David Thomas and Andrew Hunt: ISBN 0-20171-089-7, Addison-Wesley, October 2000.

-A Japanese language Ruby reference book by matz, et al and published by ASCII is available in Japan (ISBN 4-7561-3254-5).
+* A Japanese language Ruby reference book by matz et al. and published by ASCII is available in Japan (ISBN 4-7561-3254-5).
 An English translation, “The Ruby Programming Language”, is in the works from Addison-Wesley (ISBN 020171096X).

-A Japanese language “Ruby Pocket Reference” is published by O'Reilly Japan (ISBN 4-87311-023-8).
+* A Japanese language “Ruby Pocket Reference” is published by O'Reilly Japan (ISBN 4-87311-023-8).
 Let O'Reilly in the US know if you'd like to see a translation.

-In addition, “Mastering Regular Expressions”, by Jeffrey Friedl, (the Hip Owl Book): ISBN 1-56592-257-3 from O'Reilly & Associates, is a reference work that covers the art and implementation of regular expressions in various programming languages.
+* In addition, “Mastering Regular Expressions”, by Jeffrey Friedl, (the Hip Owl Book): ISBN 1-56592-257-3 from O'Reilly & Associates, is a reference work that covers the art and implementation of regular expressions in various programming languages.
 Most of it is highly relevant to Ruby regular expressions.

 ### Which editors provide support for Ruby?